Tag

 Browsing

 Best gaming TVs of 2024 for Xbox Series X, PS5, and more Playing video games is one of the world’s greatest forms of entertainment.
 They’re visually and narratively immersive, full of action, and not to mention just an excellent way to blow off steam.
-But no 5, Xbox Series X, or gaming PC is complete without a top-notch TV to take gameplay to the next level.
+But no PlayStation 5, Xbox Series X, or gaming PC is complete without a top-notch TV to take gameplay to the next level.
 But let’s be clear: Not just any TV is going to deliver the type of gaming experience you deserve.

 You’ll want to make sure your TV is optimized for online and offline gaming.
 Ultra HD resolution and a 120Hz native refresh rate are good specs to start, but you’ll also want to look for TVs with gameplay optimizations, such as HDR, Auto Low Latency Mode (ALLM), and Variable Refresh Rate (VRR) support.